asav13/GimmeShows/README.md

 # GimmeShows
-Author: asab88@gmail.com
+Author: asab88@gmail.com <br>
+Project: Gimme Shows, a pet project for practice<br><br>
+The project is currently up and running on <a href="http://www.asabjork.com">www.asabjork.com</a><br>

-A simple AngularJS APP that uses API's to fetch TV show suggestions based on what else you watch.<br>
+An AngularJS APP that uses API's to fetch TV show suggestions based on what else you watch.<br>
 NOTE that this is a project in progress, not finished :)

 ##Running the project